-Gone are the days when you could pull into a petrol station and choose from just three types of fuel, leaded, unleaded and diesel.
+Gone are the days when you could pull into a petrol station and choose from just three types of fuel, leaded, unleaded, and diesel.
 Today, you can easily have six different fill nozzles all at the same bowser.
-You’ve got regular unleaded, 95 unleaded, 98 Hi-Octane Unleaded, E10 Ethanol Unleaded mix, Regular Diesel and ‘Special’ Diesel.
+You’ve got regular unleaded, 95 unleaded, 98 Hi-Octane Unleaded, E10 Ethanol Unleaded mix, Regular Diesel, and ‘Special’ Diesel.
 (Sadly, no Turbo-Diesel.)
 Well now, thanks to the ever-increasing need to reduce the particulate output of diesel engines, we also have Ad-Blue bowsers.

 Ad-Blue is a chemical liquid that is injected into the exhaust system on many modern diesel engines to ‘clean out’ the emissions.
-It’s stored in a separate tank to the normal diesel fuel tank on your diesel car.
+It’s stored in a separate tank from the normal diesel fuel tank on your diesel car.
 Put this liquid into your normal diesel tank by mistake, start your engine and the results can be catastrophic.

 It’s not uncommon to hear of owners of diesel engine cars putting the wrong fuel in by mistake but putting in Ad-Blue is virtually unheard of as the pumps for Ad-Blue are generally situated away from the other bowsers.
 That is, until now.

-Spare a thought for the Rowley family who pulled up to a Shell petrol station in NSW to full up their diesel Ford Ranger.
+Spare a thought for the Rowley family who pulled up to a Shell petrol station in NSW to fill up their diesel Ford Ranger.
 After filling the tank with what they thought was diesel, they tried to drive off but unfortunately, the engine wouldn’t go.
 That’s when they realised they had filled the tank with Ad-Blue.